Anti-Bribery and Corruption

 Data Protection Schedule

-On 25 May, 2018, the General Data Protection Regulation (as further defined below) will come into force across the European Union.
+On 25 May, 2018, the General Data Protection Regulation (as further defined below) came into force across the European Union.
 The GDPR introduces a number of new requirements in relation to the handling by data processors of personal data.

 As a leading provider of IT services, TeamUltra has reviewed and updated its compliance with data protection legislation in order to be prepared for the coming into force of the GDPR.